 Successful Teams Have Respectful Team Members

-When people suspend their self-interest for the requirements of the team, their demeanor is fundamentally co-operative.
+When people suspend their self-interest for the requirements of the team, their demeanour is fundamentally co-operative.
 If co-operation between team members is the hallmark of effective teams then competition between members is its nemesis.

 By contrast, a constructive team member confirms the significance of other team members.
 This does not mean that they are obsequious.
 It does not imply that they are putting themselves down in order to affirm the other.
 It is rather than they have made their own significance irrelevant.
 Rather, in every interaction with the other team members they grant significance to the other.